Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_grow_with_api/guide.en-gb.md

 }
 ```

-The value under billing.plan.code is your plan code, which you’ll need to perform the upgrade.
+The value under billing.plan.code is your plan code, which you will need to perform the upgrade.

 ///

 ### How to Perform the Upgrade

-> [!primary]
->
-> At this time, upgrading a Cloud Disk Array (CDA) cluster is only available via the OVHcloud API.
-It cannot be done through the OVHcloud Control Panel.
->

 The upgrade process is straightforward and requires just one API call.